learn-co-curriculum/dsc-database-admin-101/README.md

 ## Saving Changes

-While everything may look well and good, if you were to connect to the database from another jupyter notebook (or elsewhere) the database would appear blank!
+While everything may look well and good, if you were to connect to the database from another Jupyter notebook (or elsewhere) the database would appear blank!
 That is, while the changes are reflected in your current session connection to the database you have yet to commit those changes to the master database so that other users and connections can also view the updates.

 Before you commit the changes, let's demonstrate this concept.